alanmcilwaine/welly-transport/Group Submission 2 Part 4/Usability Test Discussion.md

 ![Question 8: I found the system very cumbersome to use													](Images/Question8.png)

-This may mean that this slow first-time finding of elements on the bottom of the screen was a lower priority for users than we expected.
+This may mean that this slow first-time finding of elements on the bottom of the screen was a lower priority for most users than we expected.
 It may also be a limitation of the survey, as any momentary frustration at this would not be remembered by the end of the test.
-This could be solved by asking questions specific to the time taken to find UI elements, either at the end of the SUS survey or after the relevant tasks.
+This could be solved by asking specific questions about the time taken to find UI elements, either at the end of the SUS survey or after the relevant tasks.

 ## Section 3: Most significant results found from user testing